NAHCON Commences Licensing of State Pilgrims’ Welfare Boards

 The National Hajj Commission of Nigeria (NAHCON) has initiated the process of licensing State Muslim Pilgrims’ Welfare Boards, commissions and agencies across the country.

-A statement issued on Sunday by the head of media of the commission, Uba Mana, said the decision was in furtherance of its statutory function granted it by section 4 subsection 1 (a and i) of the NAHCON Establishment Act 2006.
+A statement issued yesterday by the head of media of the commission, Uba Mana, said the decision was in furtherance of its statutory function granted it by section 4 subsection 1 (a and i) of the NAHCON Establishment Act 2006.

 The committee is headed by Alhaji Muhammed Usman Liman.
 The delegation which has begun its national assignment reported that the process has been hitch-free.

-Section 4 subsection 1 (a and i) of the NAHCON Establishment Act, 2006, empowers the Commission to license, regulate, supervise and perform oversight of organizations, associations (corporate or non-corporate) or similar bodies engaged in Hajj and Umrah operations.
+The section 4 subsection 1 (a and i) of the NAHCON Establishment Act 2006, empowers the Commission to licence, regulate, supervise and perform oversight functions over organizations, associations (corporate or non-corporate) or similar bodies engaged in Hajj and Umrah operations.

+It also provides guidelines and rules that will ensure that states pilgrims welfare agencies provide appropriate welfare services and guides for pilgrims.

+According to NAHCON the exercise is carried out to ensure that state boards, commissions and agencies have the relevant facilities and manpower to provide and render services to pilgrims during Hajj operations.